 How much does a death doula earn?

 Death doulas provide invaluable support to those who are dying and their families.
-They often do not receive fair compensation for their time and services, with the average hourly rate ranging from $35-50.
+They often do not receive fair compensation for their time and services, with the average hourly rate ranging from $25-75.
 Some death doulas offer their services for free in order to make them more accessible to those who need them most.
 There is a growing need for trained death doulas, and many organizations are now offering certification programs.
+For a more detailed breakdown of death doula earnings, read our article on death doula salaries by state

 How can end of life doulas help those nearing the end of their lives?